latifyahia/kk-th-backend/README.md

 3. Run `npm run start`.

 After following these steps, you should be able to hit the endpoints mentioned above (note this API service runs on `localhost:3000`).

+### Frontend Integration
+To utilize the frontend with this backend, follow the instructions in the [kk-th-frontend](https://github.com/latifyahia/kk-th-frontend) repo.
+Ensure the backend is running locally before starting the frontend.

 ### Running Tests